-The effect of 2X operation on aggregate throughput for the SM is indicated in Table 27.
+The effect of 2X operation on aggregate throughput for the SM is indicated in Table 26.

-Tune of SM Typical Aggregate Rates 1
+Type of SM Typical Aggregate Rates

-Type of SM Sustained 2 Burst 2
+Type of SM Sustained Burst

-900 MHz 3 4 Mbps 4 Mbps
+900 MHz 4 Mbps 4 Mbps

 Advantage Any other frequency band range 14 Mbps 14 Mbps

 Canopy P9 Any frequency band range except 900 MHz 7 Mbps 14 Mbps

-Table 27: Effect of 2X operation on throughput for the SM
+Table 26: Effect of 2X operation on throughput for the SM

-- 1. Subject to competition among all SMs in the sector. - 2.
-Can be less if limited by the value of Downlink Data % set in the Configuration page of the AP. - 3.
+- 1. Subject to competition among all SMs in the sector. - Can be less if limited by the value of Downlink Data set in the Radio tab of the Configuration page in the AP. - 3.
 All 900-MHz modules are Advantage.